WaseemCloud/AWS-Tic-Tac-Toe-AI-Game-on-Management-Console-/README.md

 ![Screen Shot 2024-03-17 at 4 53 57 PM](https://github.com/WaseemCloud/Tic-Tac-Toe-AI-Game-on-AWS-Management-Console-/assets/157589909/1b6a9005-0fb0-4768-a753-06bc4dde0ecf)

-Finally, we will need to attach an IAM Policy to this bucket, to all access to it.
+Finally, we will need to attach an IAM Policy to this bucket, to allow access to it.
 Click on "Permissions" tab:

 ![Screen Shot 2024-03-17 at 4 55 10 PM](https://github.com/WaseemCloud/Tic-Tac-Toe-AI-Game-on-AWS-Management-Console-/assets/157589909/37fb0db7-c823-4dea-94aa-d6c2cad9b593)